MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 3. Select the **+ Create Dashboard** button.

    >[!NOTE]
-   > - The Dashboard page opens in Mobile view by default.
+   > - The Dashboard page opens in mobile view by default.
    > - You can choose Mobile, Tablet, and Desktop views interchangeably as you’re authoring.
    > - Image recommendations for cards in the Dashboard: medium cards should be 300x150 to 400x200 with 2:1 aspect ratio and large cards 300x300 to 400x400 with 1:1 aspect ratio in order to prevent stretching in the mobile app.
    > - Image URLS in card properties must be an absolute URL in order for the link to work in the mobile app.